DFE-Digital/SUI_Matcher/documentation/docs/gettingstarted.md

 ## Setting up an API credential

 1. On the [NHS Developer site](https://onboarding.prod.api.platform.nhs.uk/), create a new developer account, if you do not yet have one.
+2. Add a new application by going to environment access.
+Use the 'Integration test' and set yourself as the owner.
-2. Create a new API, linked to `Personal Demographics Service - Application-Restricted (Integration Testing)`.
+3. Create a new API, linked to `Personal Demographics Service - Application-Restricted (Integration Testing)`.
 You will need to give this a globally unique name.
-3. Generate a keypair, by running these commands (from [the NHS documentation](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/application-restricted-restful-apis-signed-jwt-authentication))
+4. Generate a keypair, by running these commands (from [the NHS documentation](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/application-restricted-restful-apis-signed-jwt-authentication))
     1. ```
        KID=test-1
        ```